shivansh/dotfiles/README.md

 #rc-Configs
-Collection of all the configuration files made to ease and speed up the significant part of my life spent on terminal.
-They serve as a means of procrastination too.
+Collection of all the configuration files made to ease and speed up the significant part of my life spent on shell.
+Well, these serve as a means of procrastination too.

 ```
                   _________            ____________